 You can conduct the property title search yourself; just understand that it’s going to be time-intensive.
-To do this, you must have the legal description of the property, which is not the address.
-The legal description is a written, recorded document describing the boundaries of a property, and it is usually prepared by an attorney.
+To do this, you must have the legal description of the property, which is not the same as the address.
+The legal description is a written, recorded document describing the boundaries of a property, and it’s usually prepared by an attorney.

-Once you have the legal description, you’ll need to locate the courthouse where the property address information is located.
-You will need to go to the office and ask to see title and deed information for that property.
+Once you have the legal description, you’ll need to go to the courthouse where the property address information is located and ask to see title and deed information for that property.
 In most circumstances, you cannot get this information from the office online and will need to physically go to the office.
 Take note of the owners’ names; you’ll need them later.

 Next, you’ll need to look up the county assessor’s office with the property’s tax records.
 At the county assessor’s office, ask the clerk for tax assessment information for the property.